- Video: A Guide to Teething in Babies

 Do Fever And Diarrhoea Always Accompany Teething?

-As a mother, you must have read that there is a connection between teething and fever as well as an upset tummy, and may be wondering if teething is always accompanied by fever and diarrhoea.
+As a mother, you must have read that there is a connection between teething and fever as well as an upset tummy, and maybe wondering if teething is always accompanied by fever and diarrhoea.
 However, there is no concrete reason to believe that such a connection exists or happens to every teething baby.
-A lot of babies do experience fever when teething, but several little ones have an easy teething experience too.
+A lot of babies do experience fever when teething, and only a few babies have an easy teething experience.
 In the case of diarrhoea, it could be possible that the child is chewing or biting into something that is not clean, causing a gastric issue.
 It is always a good idea to consult the doctor if fever or diarrhoea persists.

 How to Soothe a Teething Baby